How to Grow Sweet Peas

 love them straight from the garden.
 You can pick sweet peas off the vine, shell them and eat them raw, for a delicious, and healthy snack.
 Sweet Peas are one of the hardier vegetables.
 Sometimes called snow peas, they get their name as the young seedlings can survive frosts, freezes and even snow!
 There are numerous varieties of garden sweet peas.
 Some pea plants require fencing or support.
 Others are described as "Self-supporting".
 Read the directions on the package to identify what you are buying.
 We recommend you fence them, regardless of type.
 This helps to keep the pea pods off the ground, and results in cleaner peas.
-Inexpensive chicken wire fence and a few stakes are all are all you need.
+Inexpensive chicken wire fence and a few stakes are all you need.
 Or, use a